[Editor’s note: Spoilers for “Game of Thrones” Season 7, through the finale, follow.]

 — A Storm of Spoilers (@StormofSpoilers) March 12, 2017

-Like Past Seasons, It Could Be a Bit of a Sausage Fest
+Like Past Seasons, It Will Be a Bit of a Sausage Fest Behind the Scenes.

 That is an all-male writing staff, which is disappointing, but not exactly a first for the show: Season 7 featured exclusively men behind the scenes as writers and directors.
 In fact, the last time a woman directed an episode of “Game of Thrones” was Michelle MacLaren in Season 4.
-The directing line-up hasn’t been announced yet, so hopefully the last season manages to address that.
+Meanwhile, the directors will be David Benioff & D.B.
+Weiss, David Nutter, and Miguel Sapochnik, with Benioff and Weiss directing the finale.

 Weiss and Benioff Will Get All the Time They Need To Make Season 8